 However, this preference for balance has limits when significant financial incentives are involved.
 When presented with a hypothetical 20% salary increase, workers show willingness to compromise.
-The most acceptable trade-offs include taking on additional responsibilities or workload (29%), working extra hours (27%), and returning to the on-site workplace full-time (24%).
+The most acceptable trade-offs include working extra hours (30%), taking on additional responsibilities or workload (28%), and having to work either fully remotely or on-site (both 22%).